Review💪 Fitness & Wellness

 - Content skews cycling-heavy; other modalities have thinner libraries by comparison.

 Let's be direct about the numbers.
-If you buy a Peloton Bike at around $1,500 and pay the All-Access fee for two years, you're looking at roughly $2,500β$2,600 in total spend before you account for accessories, mat, or shoes.
-That's in the same neighborhood as a year's worth of boutique studio classes in most major cities.
+If you buy a Cross Training Bike at about $1,700 and pay All-Access for two years (about $50/month, or roughly $1,200), you're looking at around $2,900 in total spend before accessories, a mat, or shoes.
+That's in the same neighborhood as a year or two of boutique studio classes in most major cities.

 The break-even math only works if you actually use it.
-Peloton's own internal data (and a reasonable amount of anecdotal evidence) suggests that motivation tends to be high in the first three to six months and drops off significantly after that.
+Motivation tends to be high in the first three to six months and drops off significantly after that.
 If you're the kind of person who canceled a gym membership after two months, the sunk cost of Peloton hardware doesn't change that pattern.

 All-Access is worth it if: